 - Your partner says, “You’re too needy.”
 The misguided belief (aka the swing): “If I’m not supposed to need, then I suppose that means that I have to push all my needs down.
 My needs won’t matter, and I have to self-sacrifice.”

 - Your life coach tells you, “You cannot control your partner.”
 The misguided belief (aka the swing): “If I can’t control my partner and they’re “not showing up”, then it’s hopeless.
 I should just leave.
 Learning/changing/everything else is pointless.
 OR I stay and I am stuck in this, I must settle.”

 - Your partner wants more of your time.
 The misguided belief(aka the swing): “If I do what my partner is asking I’m going to be suffocated, and I’ll have to give ALL my free-time to them.”

 HOWEVER, the middle for each of those goes something like this:

 - I do not need to control my partner to get the change I desire nor do I need to try to repress my emotions/needs as an opposite attempt.
-Rather, I know I know that I can control myself.
+Rather, I know that I can control myself.
 As I grow, learn, change, and show up differently I can foster an environment that may help my partner feel safer to show up differently.
 And as I begin to model healthier behavior they may also start to mirror my healthier behavior.
 I will invest the amount of time I am comfortable with investing.
 But regardless of how this relationship turns out, I will continue to learn what I need to learn, because I understand that if I do not change I will continue to create these patterns in any of my future relationships.